AmerisourceBergen CFO DiCandilo resigns

 AmerisourceBergen has hired an executive search firm to manage the recruitment of a new CFO.

-The company said it still expects fiscal 2012 diluted earnings per share to be in the range of $2.74 to $2.84.
+The company said it continues to expect fiscal 2012 diluted earnings per share to be in the range of $2.74 to $2.84.
 It anticipates flat to modest revenue growth and operating margin growth in the high single-digit to low double-digit basis points range.
-It reiterated its forecast for free cash flow of $700 million to $800 million, which includes capital expenditures in the $150 million range.
+It reiterated its forecat for free cash flow of $700 million to $800 million, which includes capital expenditures in the $150 million range.

 The company said it expects to spend about $400 million to repurchase its stock in fiscal 2012, subject to market conditions.